Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: Conclusion

 \section{Conclusion}

-In this paper, we investigate and analyze the problem of feedback compression for the QPS in the IRS-assisted wireless system, by proposing a novel global attention-based model, namely, GAPSCN.
-In the proposed GAPSCN, we first supplant the missing correlated information between spatial and channel dimensions in the global attention, and a more comprehensive attention map will be produced, which will allow the model to capture more crucial information.
-We then fully utilize the information by abandoning the pooling process.
-We further solve the problem of mismatched distribution by utilizing the GND/IGDN layer.
-Moreover, we propose S-GAPSCN to reduce the decoder complexity for the IRS, where the MSSGAM captures important information and mitigates the noise effect by utilizing a simplified global attention scheme and multi-scale architecture, respectively.
-Simulation results show that the proposed GAPSCN is capable of achieving an accurate reconstruction compared with existing algorithms, and S-GAPSCN provides almost equivalent performance but with a lower computational cost compared with GAPSCN.
+In this paper, we investigated and analyzed the problem of QPS signaling overhead in IRS-assisted wireless systems by proposing a novel global attention-based model, GAPSCN, and a low computational complexity model, S-GAPSCN.
+In the proposed GAPSCN, we first supplement the missing correlated information between spatial and channel dimensions in the global attention, resulting in a more comprehensive attention map that allows the model to emphasize a greater amount of meaningful information.
+We further alleviate the AWGN effect by utilizing the GND/IGDN layer.
+Additionally, we propose S-GAPSCN to reduce the decoder complexity for the IRS, where the JAAMSN captures important information and mitigates the noise effect by employing a joint attention scheme and multi-scale architecture, respectively.
+Simulation results show that the proposed GAPSCN is capable of achieving accurate reconstruction accuracy compared with existing state-of-the-art models in wireless communications, while S-GAPSCN can provide nearly equivalent performance but at a much lower computational cost compared to GAPSCN.